-The evolution and constant changes in the ecommerce world are a reality and, according to recent studies, it is estimated that the online retail industry will reach an approximate value of 4.9 billion dollars by 2021.
-So any retailer who is considering the growth of their online business and wants to maximize their revenues and conversions for the future, can not ignore the importance of the competitive analysis we mentioned earlier.
+The evolution and constant changes in the ecommerce world are a reality.
+So any retailer who is considering the growth of their online business and wants to maximize their revenues and conversions for the future, can not ignore the importance of the competitor analysis for ecommerce we mentioned earlier.

-Determine the positioning of your online store through sector analysis
+Determine the positioning of your online store with a competitor analysis for ecommerce

-Before getting started with business competitor analysis, it is necessary to establish in a clear and detailed way what the characteristics of the sector are and to see how the specific ecommerce business fits into it.
+Before getting started with your competitor analysis for ecommerce, it is necessary to establish in a clear and detailed way what are the characteristics of the sector and see how the specific ecommerce business fits into it.

 There are certain points that should be considered at this point in the analysis:

-The target audience or customer profile: It is essential to have a profile of the customer who will purchase the items and know what they are looking for and expect from their purchase, as well as the attention and experience they want to receive from the online store.
-Of course, this profile will not be completely definitive at the beginning of the analysis and will be something that can be developed in more detail in the future.
-In fact, there is also the possibility of finding secondary profiles of target customers.
+- Target audience or customer profile: It is essential to have a profile of the customer who will purchase the items and know what they are looking for and expect from their purchase, as well as the attention and experience they want to receive from the online store.

-Determining product range: To what field does the store belong?
-Will it specialize in a single vertical or in several of them within the same sector?
-It is interesting to have this clear from the beginning and over time weigh whether you want to continue adding verticals, depending on the situation.
+- Determining product range: What field does the store belong to?
+Will it specialize in a single vertical or in several within the same sector?
+It is interesting to have this clear from the beginning and over time weigh whether you want to continue adding verticals.

-Type of product, catalog coverage: the analysis of the product is very relevant, as it will define whether it is a business with an offer of specialised products or of a more general type within the vertical in question.
+- Type of product, catalog coverage: Product analysis is very relevant, as it will define whether it is a business with an offer of specialised products or of a more general type.

-Differential elements: How do you want to achieve differentiation?
-It is very important to be clear on which points will make the difference between the online store in question and its competitors.
+- Differential elements: It is very important to be clear on what will make the online store different to its competitors.
 Will it be a purely competitive strategy or will additional tactics be developed to attract the target audience?

 Analyzing the competition is a fundamental aspect and on which any good ecommerce strategy is based.
 There are certain steps that cannot be omitted at this stage.

-Of all the rivals you’ve encountered, you’ll have to divide between those who have a strategy similar to yours or the one you’d like to develop, and those who are industry leaders and have a different strategy.
+- Of all the rivals you’ve encountered, you’ll have to divide them by those who have a strategy similar to yours or the one you’d like to develop, and those who are industry leaders and have a different strategy.

 With all this information, the next step would be to classify the analysed rivals in one of the following two areas:

-These are stores that target the same type of customer as the online store in question and have the same types of items in their catalog.
+They target the same customer and have the same types of items in their catalog.

-These are stores that offer a similar type of product, but in its low or high price version.
-The latter may cause the type of audience to be sensibly different.
+They offer a similar type of product, but in its low or high price version.

 Price as a decisive factor in the purchasing process